wez/wezterm/docs/install/linux.md

 ## Arch Linux

-WezTerm is available in the [Community repository](https://archlinux.org/packages/community/x86_64/wezterm/).
+WezTerm is available in the [Extra repository](https://archlinux.org/packages/extra/x86_64/wezterm/).

-The version available in the community repository may lag behind the latest wezterm release, so you may wish to use one of these AUR options:
+The version available in the extra repository may lag behind the latest wezterm release, so you may wish to use one of these AUR options:

 |What                 |Where|